ArtesiaWater/field_form/README.md

 A location file contains the data of the locations, locations-groups, inputfields and settings.
 The location file is a json-file, of which the structure is described below, in simplified Dart-Code.
 Each field is preceded by the variable-type.
 When a variable is optional, which is the case for most variables, this type is followed by a question-mark.
 A short description follows the colon after the variable-name.
 * Map<String, String>? settings: settings can be specified by key-value pairs.
 * Map<String, InputField>? inputfields: specified in a map with inputfield-id's as keys.
+* Map<String, InputFieldGroup>? inputfield_groups: specified in a map with inputfield-id's as keys (form version 1.1.5).
 * Map<String, Group>? groups: specified in a map with group-id's as keys.
 * Map<String, Location>? locations: specified in a map with location-id's as keys.